thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

-Since the Encrypted Client Hello extension requires use of Hybrid Public Key Encryption (HPKE) {{?I-D.irtf-cfrg-hpke}} and additional protocols require further protocol exchanges and cryptographic operations, there is a certain amount of overhead associated with this privacy property.
+Since the Encrypted Client Hello extension requires use of Hybrid Public Key Encryption (HPKE) {{?I-D.irtf-cfrg-hpke}} and additional protocols require further protocol exchanges and cryptographic operations, there is a certain overhead associated with this privacy feature.

 # Maximum Fragment Length Negotiation